thierr26/thierr26_personal_notes_sphinx_sources/source/ssh.rst

 general case as it leaves the server root account as a possible target for a `brute force attack <https://linuxhint.com/bruteforce_ssh_ftp>`_.

-Let's mention also X11 forwarding.
 If you have the following line in `/etc/ssh/sshd_config`, then X11 forwarding is enabled:

 | X11Forwarding yes